serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 To our great surprise, we find that removing one instance from the two eligible instances made GHC reject the remaining instance as well!

-So we end up in this situtation where where GHC flip-flops between these two errors.
+So we end up in the situation where GHC flip-flops between these two errors.

 It shows that it might not be a good idea to blindly remove instances when you come across overlapping instance errors.
-It is better to carefully examine the actual cause of the issue, keeping in mind the algorith GHC follow to resolve instances.
+It is better to carefully examine the actual cause of the issue, keeping in mind the algorithm GHC follows to resolve instances.

 Let us walk through this algorithm and see why the first error happens.